aclark4life/python-packages-doc/faq.rst

 Why are you executing untrusted code in setup.py?
 ----------------------------------------------------

-We are relying on Heroku platform security to mitigate the associated risks:
+We are relying on Heroku platform security to mitigate any associated risks:

 - http://policy.heroku.com/security